People with neurofibromatosis type 2 (NF2) develop walking issues for many reasons.

 The most common location for tumors to grow for individuals with NF2 is in the brain along the Vestibular Nerves.
 The tumors are an overgrowth of a section or sections of the nerve, an overgrowth of the schwann cell.
-There are two Vestibular Nerves left and right, one on each side of the brain since there are two cranial nerves for each nerve type, one affecting the left and the other the right side of the body.
-The Vestibular Nerve is responsible for the function of the Vestibular System which is responsible for balance.
+There are two vestibular nerves left and right, one on each side of the brain since there are two cranial nerves for each nerve type, one affecting the left and the other the right side of the body.
+The Vestibular Nerve is responsible for the function of the vestibular system which is responsible for balance.

 The three semicircular canals of the vestibular system can be best understood by understanding the workings of a gyroscope, used by ships and planes.